 The STC is an organization full of like-minded people.
 We’d recommend considering the STC whether or not you want a technical writing certification.
 There is a league of resources, events, advice, and — most importantly — people to help technical writers of every skill set.
 The community is the most common reason technical writers join the STC.

 The STC does have a certification program that’s highly respected in the technical writing community.
 It includes three levels: foundation, practitioner, and expert.

 You do need to pay for the course, but it’s among the most lauded certification programs in the technical writing landscape.
 That said, the rate is reduced for STC members.

 For more information about the Society for Technical Communication, membership, and certification courses, visit their website: Society for Technical Communication

 STC also has local chapters established all around the globe.
-Many members find that the greatest value is in the local community, so check out their community page and see if there’s a local chapter in your region.
+Many members find the greatest value in the local community, so check out their community page and see if there’s a local chapter in your region.

 This is a totally free educational resource that you can do at your own pace.
 It offers a foundational overview that isn’t tied to any specific writing tools.
 It is, however, a technical writing course that focuses specifically on DITA, one of the top standards in the technical writing space.

 Many of the lessons would translate into a useful understanding of component content management systems, structured content, and information architecture, but it’s wholly focused on the DITA XML standard.